FaberNa/truelayer/README.md

   https://api.funtranslations.com/translate/yoda.json
 - Shakespeare-style translation
   https://api.funtranslations.com/translate/shakespeare.json
--

-## Problem Analysis & Domain Study

-I have started by analyzing the problem domain, focusing in particular on the data model and capabilities exposed by external APIs.

-This initial analysis allowed me to better understand the data relationships, constraints, and integration points between the Pokémon domain and external text-translation services, laying the groundwork for a clean and extensible solution design.

 I started by defining the skeleton of the problem:

 - domain class
 - service layer
 - external clients

 Only after that, I moved on to writing the tests.
-Perhaps using separate DTO layer is unecessary since the API contact maps 1:1 to the domain model , but seems to be necessary for external services
+Perhaps using a separate DTO layer is unnecessary since the internal API contract maps 1:1 to the domain model.
-  I decide to separate the service one for get the pokemon info other one for get the pokemon transaltion in this way each service has own responsability
+I decide to separate the service one for get the pokemon info other one for get the pokemon translation in this way each service has own responsibility

 ## External client

 A dedicated WebClientConfig class is used to centralize WebClient configuration (base URLs, timeouts, and headers) and promote consistency and reusability across all external API clients.
-After implementing the two clients, one for the translation API and one for the Pokémon API I modeled their response objects starting from real response and model it by tool  .
+After implementing the two clients—one for the translation API and one for the Pokémon API—I modeled their response objects starting from real API responses, using tooling support where helpful.

 ## Caching Strategy for External APIs